Pandas Notebook

 df['entry_time'] = pd.to_datetime(df['entry_time'], format='%Y-%m-%d %H:%M:%S')

-Extract Components
+Extract Parts

 df['year'] = df['entry_time'].dt.year